 When you create an elastic container instance, you must specify a security group for the instance.

-You cannot change the security group for an elastic container instance.
-To use an elastic container instance within a different security group, create a new elastic container instance in that security group.
+The security groups of elastic container instances cannot be changed.
+To use an elastic container instance within a different security group, create an identical elastic container instance in that security group.

 When you use Elastic Container Instance based on Virtual Kubelet in Kubernetes scenarios, all elastic container instances within a cluster are added to the default security group configured by Virtual Kubelet.
-You can specify a security group for an elastic container instance based on your business requirements.
+You can move an elastic container instance to a specified security group based on your needs.

-You can run the kubectl edit command to modify the eci-profile ConfigMap of a cluster and change the default security group ID in the data section for the elastic container instances in the cluster.Note
+You can run the kubectl edit command to modify the eci-profile configuration file of a cluster and change the default security group ID in the data section for the elastic container instances within the cluster.Note

 kubectl edit configmap eci-profile -n kube-system